jmcclenon/AWS/IAM.md

 New users are assigned Access Key ID and Secret Access Keys when first created.

-The Access Key ID/Secret Access Keys are not the same as a password, and you cannot use the
+The Access Key ID/Secret Access Keys are not the same as a password, and you cannot use the Access key ID and Secret key to login to the console.

+You can use the Access Key ID/Secret Access Key to access AWS via the APIs and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzcwNTc4NTg2LC0xNTYzNzY1ODgzLDEyNT
+eyJoaXN0b3J5IjpbODQzMjAzMDMxLC0xNTYzNzY1ODgzLDEyNT
 c0MDQ1MDldfQ==
 -->